 Art21 is a 21-year-young, nonprofit organization with a mission and values that resonate deeply with the faces behind alta.
 Their dedication to living in a more creative world, through the works and words of artists, has influenced our purpose and that of many others.

-Alta is a proud sponsor of Art21’s 2018 Extended Play series, which provides exclusive, unmediated insight into the lives of today’s leading and upcoming artists.
-It is a privilege for us to support their work, which enables artists to air their stories to audiences around the globe.
-It is also an honor to help inspire future generations of artists.
+Alta was a proud sponsor of part of Art21’s 2018 Extended Play series, which provides exclusive, unmediated insight into the lives of today’s leading and upcoming artists.
+It is a privilege for us to have supported their work, which enables artists to air their stories to audiences around the globe.
+It is also an honor to have helped inspire future generations of artists.

 Watch the first film of Art21's 2018 Extended Play series: Part of the Discourse, Barbara Kruger.